seL4/docs/TutorialsReworked/CAmkES/camkes2.md

  This is an introduction to CAmkES attributes: you're being asked to set the priority of the components.

+#### Set component priorities
 <details markdown='1'>
 <summary style="display:list-item"><em>Quick solution</em></summary>
 ```
   /* TASK 7: set component priorities */
   /* hint 1: component priority is specified as an attribute with the name <component name>.priority
    * hint 2: the highest priority is represented by 255, the lowest by 0
   */
   client.priority = 255;
   echo.priority = 254;
 ```